Faizan-Shakeel/pms-angular/README.md

 ##HOW TO RUN:

-1. Download the project and rename the extracted folder to “pms-angular”.

-1. Install and run mongoDB.
+1. Run mongoDB.

 1. Run node server.
-Server file is located inside “backend” folder.
+Server file is located in root directory.

-1. Go to browser and type “localhost:port”, (default port: 3000).